-- Requirement id: Contains the unique identifier for the requirement. - Short title: Contains a short title for the requirement. - Description: Describes the requirement in more detail. - Status: Contains the status of the requirement, consisting of one of the following values: Proposed → Accepted/Discarded → Work in Progress → Implemented (Partial/Full) → Tested → Validated - Priority: Priority values are: Must; Should; Could. - Component: Contains the name of the component the requirement is related to. - Source: Defines where the requirement comes from: Pilot, Component, DoA or KPI. - Type: Describes the type of the requirement.
-"Technical" in the case of WP3 requirements. - Related KR: Describes the related key result of the DoA. - Related KPI: Describes the related key performance indicator of the DoA (see below).
-Validation acceptance criteria: Describe how to validate the requirement.
+- Requirement id: Contains the unique identifier for the requirement. - Short title: Contains a short title for the requirement. - Description: Describes the requirement in more detail. - Status: Contains the status of the requirement, consisting of one of the following values: Proposed → Accepted/Discarded → Work in Progress → Implemented (Partial/Full) → Tested → Validated - Priority: Priority values are: Must; Should; Could. - Component: Contains the name of the component the requirement is related to. - Source: Defines where the requirement comes from: Pilot, Component, DoA, or KPI. - Type: Describes the type of the requirement.
+"Technical" in the case of WP3 requirements. - Related KR: Describes the related key result of the DoA. - Related KPI: Describes the related key performance indicator of the DoA (see below). - Validation acceptance criteria: Describes how to validate the requirement. - Progress: Indicates the extent to which the requirement has already been met. - Milestone: Specifies the milestone the requirement belongs to.

 Please note that this section only shows the technical requirements for each component.
-There are also other types of requirements, namely user interface and pilot requirements, which are detailed in deliverables D4.1 [5] and D5.1 [6], respectively.
-To bridge the gap between technical and non-technical requirements, they are currently being linked to each other, so that in the end each need from the user interface and pilot perspective is satisfied in the components.
+There are also other types of requirements, namely user interface and pilot requirements, which are detailed in deliverables D4.2 [8] and D5.1 [9], respectively.
+To bridge the gap between technical and non-technical requirements, pilot requirements and user interface requirements have been linked to the technical requirements, so that in the end all the requirements from the user interface and pilot perspective are satisfied in the components.

-Finally, WP3 requirements are related to the following KPIs [7]:
+Finally, WP3 requirements are related to the following KPIs defined in the DoA [1]:

-- KPI 1.1: Provide support for evidence extraction from different sources (infrastructure, code, processes). - KPI 2.1: Provide a schema for storing and linking heterogeneous evidence information. - KPI 2.3: Provide scalability for storing/processing continuously collected evidence; demonstrated in the pilots. - KPI 3.1: Provide scheme to scheme mapping functionality based on metrics, recommended to the user. - KPI 3.2: Provide metric-to-requirement-mapping functionality by improving MEDINA approaches and incorporating KPI 5.1 results. - KPI 3.3: Provide insights for the mapping decision and how the recommendation process works. - KPI4.1: Provide realizable metrics that demonstrate compliance to at least two security certification schemes. - KPI 4.2: Provide metric assessment for 80 % of the metrics in KPI 4.1 based on the certification graph. - KPI 6.2: Provide concept for the (UI) of EMERALD and integration of evidence collection components, data bases and orchestrating components. - KPI 6.3: Provide a graphical user interface for role-based access to certification information content.
+- KPI 1.1: Provide support for evidence extraction from different sources (infrastructure, code, processes). - KPI 2.1: Provide a schema for storing and linking heterogeneous evidence information. - KPI 2.3: Provide scalability for storing/processing continuously collected evidence; demonstrated in the pilots. - KPI 3.1: Provide scheme to scheme mapping functionality based on metrics, recommended to the user. - KPI 3.2: Provide metric-to-requirement-mapping functionality by improving MEDINA approaches and incorporating KPI 5.1 results. - KPI 3.3: Provide insights for the mapping decision and how the recommendation process works. - KPI4.1: Provide realizable metrics that demonstrate compliance to at least two security certification schemes. - KPI 4.2: Provide metric assessment for 80 % of the metrics in KPI 4.1 based on the certification graph. - KPI 6.2: Provide concept for the UI of EMERALD and integration of evidence collection components, databases and orchestrating components.

-- Version 1.0 Final.
-Date: 31.07.2024 - KPI 7.1: Conventionalize import and export functionalities to take or share data with external sources. - KPI 7.2: Incorporate input from standardisation bodies and synchronize data formats and protocols.
+- KPI 6.3: Provide a graphical user interface for role-based access to certification information content. - KPI 7.1: Conventionalize import and export functionalities to take or share data with external sources. - KPI 7.2: Incorporate input from standardisation bodies and synchronize data formats and protocols.